Bachelor of Science in Education - Elementary Education

 The Curry School's top-ranked Elementary Education program now offers a four-year undergraduate degree, providing a more affordable path to licensure for aspiring preK-6th grade teachers.
 With a focus on applied learning, our program combines foundational knowledge with significant experience in real classroom settings.
 UVA undergraduates are also eligible for early admission to our one-year master's programs.

-- Download our Advising Guide for a comprehensive list of program requirements and courses (revised 3/7/20)
+- Download our Bachelor of Science in Education Advising Guide for a comprehensive list of program offerings, requirements, and resources

 - Attend a Curry information session